 Often, however, the employers are associated, with the employee’s duties divided into those relating to an overseas employment and those related to the UK employment.
 Historically, this type of dual contract was particularly common when the individual was non-domiciled, and in some cases they were also used by not ordinarily resident individuals (prior to the concept of ordinary residence being abolished).

-Note that this guidance note does not consider overseas workday relief, as to obtain this relief the UK duties and foreign duties must be under the same contract of employment.
+This guidance note does not consider overseas workday relief, as to obtain this relief the UK duties and foreign duties must be under the same contract of employment.
 See the Overseas workday relief and special mixed fund rules guidance note.

-Also this guidance note does not cover employment law or any overseas implications, but advice will be needed on both.
+Also, this guidance note does not cover employment law or any overseas implications, but advice will be needed on both.